Jackett/Jackett/README.md

     - e.g. --DataFolder="D:\Your Data\Jackett\".
     - Don't use this on Unix (mono) systems.
 On Unix just adjust the HOME directory of the user to the data folder or set the XDG_CONFIG_HOME environment variable.

--   `--NoRestart`              Don't restart after update
+-   `--NoRestart`              Don't restart after the update

--   `--PIDFile`                Specify the location of PID file
+-   `--PIDFile`                Specify the location of the PID file

 -   `--NoUpdates`              Disable automatic updates